-Think of this like your brain – your strategic plan guides your organization.
+Your strategic plan guides your organization.
 Taking the time to build a detailed, bottom-up budget forces you to think through operational and programmatic issues.
 Translating the strategic plan or annual plan into a budget creates an economic language that clarifies where you are and where you want to be.
 Done correctly, it creates an economic roadmap to guide you and show you what you need to accomplish to reach your destination and allow you to recalibrate if you get detoured.

 Reporting & Monitoring

-Think of this like your annual check-up – department income statements and budget-vs-actual reports let you measure how the organization is doing.
+Department income statements and budget-vs-actual reports let you measure how the organization is doing.
 By assembling this information into dashboards and reviewing at least monthly, it puts these numbers into perspective, which allows you to make mid-course corrections as needed.

 The board is your partner and the board treasurer and your finance/audit committee members are your economic advisors.
 You’re both rowing in the same boat, headed in the same direction … forward.
 Partners have frequent and ongoing communication, find ways to leverage one another’s skill sets, share financial information and jointly manage risk.